messa/tips/KVM.md

 KVM
 ===

 KVM is virtualization tool for Linux, built on top of Qemu.
-Or something like that.
-Anyway, it uses hardware virtualiztion (Intel VT, AMD-V).
+It uses hardware virtualiztion (Intel VT, AMD-V).

+__Note: This document describes how to run kvm "manually".
+For production environment it is better to use libvirt.__

 CPU support
 -----------